-During the study your child will continue to receive normal standard of care (SOC) treatment from his or her regular doctor.
-The research study doctors will not treat your child's eosinophilic disorder, as it will be the choice of your child's regular doctor.
+During the study you will continue to receive normal standard of care (SOC) treatment from your regular doctor.
+The research study doctors will not treat your eosinophilic disorder, as it will be the choice of your regular doctor.

 Optional Research Procedures During SOC